High Performance Polymers in Industry

 The global demand for High Performance Polymers is growing due to the need to improve energy efficiency, reduce natural resource depletion, produce thinner, smaller and smarter electronic devices, and support a growing, ageing population.

-Similarly in the automotive industry, manufacturers are looking for solutions that will allow them to produce cars that are more environmentally friendly, whilst reducing the cost of ownership by extending part life.
-High Performance Polymers meet this industry demands by providing parts with extended durability and that deliver reliable component lifecycles, whilst also meeting the consumer demand for safer, more economical and comfortable cars (Figure 1).
+Similarly in the automotive industry, manufacturers are looking for solutions that will allow them to produce cars that are more environmentally friendly, while reducing the cost of ownership by extending part life.
+High Performance Polymers meet this industry demands by providing parts with extended durability and that deliver reliable component lifecycles, while also meeting the consumer demand for safer, more economical and comfortable cars (Figure 1).